qiniu/goc/README.md

 # goc
-A Comprehensive Coverage Testing Tool for The Go Programming Language
+A Comprehensive Coverage Testing System for The Go Programming Language

 > **Note:**
 >